Manager and Guide @ Amsterdam Urban Adventures. Seasoned traveller, painter, backpacker, brewer of small beers, and world resident.

 Things to do in Amsterdam

-For those who like to explore local museums, there’s no shortage in A’Dam.
+For those who like to explore local museums, there’s no shortage in the city.
 But while the Anne Frank House and the Rijksmuseum are icons that you should see, Amsterdam is also home to more than 30 museums that many travellers don’t even know about.
-You can check out the Jewish Historical Museum, the Canal House Museum, the Tropical Museum, and even, yes, a Funeral Museum and Museum of Prostitution.
+You can check out the Jewish Historical Museum, Tropenmuseum, FOAM photography museum, the Canal House Museum and even a Funeral Museum and Museum of Prostitution.

 Amsterdam Day Tours

 Looking for more things to do?
-Urban Adventures offers several day tours in Amsterdam, all led by local experts that will give you a taste for local life in the city:
+Urban Adventures offers several day tours in Amsterdam, all led by local experts who will give you a taste for local life in the city:

 Inspired by Pete Jordan’s book In the City of Bikes, this is an Amsterdam bike tour like no other.
 Get the ultimate local perspective on the city’s incredible array of canals, dykes, and culture, complimented by a healthy dose of Amsterdam’s quirkiest tales.
 Hup hup!